 Can you actually do Yosemite in a day?
-The answer is absolutely yes – but if you only have a one day to spend in Yosemite, you’re going to need an expertly planned Yosemite 1 Day Itinerary!
+The answer is absolutely yes!
+But if you want to see Yosemite in one day, you’re going to need a perfectly-planned itinerary.

 Over the past 30something years I’ve been lucky enough to visit Yosemite at least 20 times.
-I’ve learned the ins-and-outs of this incredible National Park, and put together the ultimate list of must-see stops, perfect for day trips to Yosemite.
+I’ve learned the ins-and-outs of this incredible National Park, and put together the ultimate list of must-see stops, perfect for a 1 day trip to Yosemite.

-This Yosemite one day itinerary will take you to iconic sights like Yosemite Falls, hike the challenging but rewarding Mist Trail, and drive Glacier Point road for an epic sunset.
+This Yosemite one day itinerary will take you to iconic sights like Yosemite Falls, hike the epic Mist Trail, and drive Glacier Point road for an incredible sunset.

 Disclosure: This page may contain affiliate links where I earn a small commission from any purchase – at no extra cost to you.
 This commission helps keep Brooke In Boots up and running.
 As always, all opinions are 100% honest and my own!

-If you only have one day to spend in Yosemite National Park, here are my favorite must-do activities I recommend:
+If you want to see the best of Yosemite in one day, here are my favorite must-do activities I recommend:

 I’ve also included important things to to know about planning your trip to Yosemite , below, including where to stay, how to get there, and important tips for traveling around Yosemite.